PecanProject/bety/_posts/2015-07-30-work-on-r-api.md

 * Package development
 * Familiarity with `httr` package  (minimum: read ["Best Practices for writing an API package" by Hadley Wickham](https://cran.r-project.org/web/packages/httr/vignettes/api-packages.html)).
 * Familiarity with `testthat` package (minimum: read [Wickham chapter on tests](http://r-pkgs.had.co.nz/tests.html))

+### To Apply:

+If you are interested, please send an email with your GitHub username, a brief statment of interest, and relevant experience to <betydb@gmail.com>.

 ### References